karrot-dev/35c3-foodsaving-talk/index.md

 When we work on Karrot development, our search for the best solution is guided by these goals.

 We want to provide useful software for multiple groups which are different in many ways.
-They come from different countries and have different rules, different language.
+They come from different countries, so Karrot needs to adapt to different social and legal context.

 We want to encourage participation in groups, from all members.
+We want to avoid that a small number of people can dictate what others do.
 Our model for this is "do-ocracy": do something if you think it should be done and be excellent to each other.